joshbruce/fourth-earth-raw/public/content.md

 Consider the following, separate actions: climbing a tree and attacking a rat, respectively.

-The initial physical difficulty of the tree climb is 6.
+The tree climb has an initial physical difficulty of 6.
 The player reduces the difficulty to 4.
-That reduction came from spending one point from the physical battery; if the player had spent two more points, the difficulty would be "Done!" - immediate success.
-The player decided to only spend one point; therefore, a dice pool of one or more dice is rolled.
+That reduction came from spending one point from the physical battery; if the player had spent two more points, the difficulty would be 1 - immediate success.
+The player decided to only spend one point, however; therefore, a dice pool of one or more dice is rolled.
 (See "Dice pool" section.)

-Another way to change the probability for success, is through ranks in skills and tools (see "Skills and tools" section).
-This character has one rank in climbing, which means the player will roll two dice.
-To succeed, at least one of the dice in the pool need to land on a 1.
+Another way to change the success probability, is through ranks in skills and tools (see "Skills and tools" section).
+This character has one rank in climbing, which means rolling 2 dice in the pool.

-If the character succeeds in the climbing the tree, they end up in the tree; if they fail, they stay on the ground.
+If the character succeeds in climbing the tree, they end up in the tree; if they fail, they stay on the ground.
 In either case, the action is resolved.
+(See "Difficulty" section.)

-Let's switch to the rat, which has a difficulty of 6; everything is the same as the tree climb.
+Let's switch to the rat, which has a physical difficulty of 6; everything is the same as the tree climb.
 If the character succeeds, the rat is hit; if they fail, the rat is missed.

-To remain simple, rules-light, and minimize context switching, Fourth Earth RAW strives to use this same mechanism for all interactions characters have with the outside world.
-Details may change, but the flow remains: intent, difficulty, adjust, roll, if necessary.
+To remain simple, rules-light, and minimize context switching, Fourth Earth RAW strives to use this same mechanism for all interactions characters have with the setting.
+Details may change, but the flow remains the same: intent, difficulty, adjust, roll if necessary.

 ### Difficulty

+Difficulty describes the initial probability of success for a given interaction with the setting.

+Success is determined by rolling a 1 on at least 1 in the dice pool.
+(See "Dice pool" section.)

-Difficulty describes the initial probability of success for a given interaction with the world.
-Difficulty starts with the sides of dice available in a standard set of roleplaying game dice set: four-, six-, eight-, ten-, twelve-, and twenty-sided; with a solution for (or actual) two-sided die (recommended to use a [.d4](four-sided die) and accept a roll of an odd number).
+Difficulty starts with the sides of dice available in a standard set of roleplaying game dice: four-, six-, eight-, ten-, twelve-, and twenty-sided; with a solution for (or actual use of) a two-sided die (recommend using a [.d4](four-sided die) and accept a roll of any odd number).
 This gives us four primary ways to refer to a given difficulty:

 1. sides of dice in a pool,
 2. level,
 3. probability, and
 4. human-friendly.

 When communicating difficulty to a player, it's recommended, that the sides of dice are used: "Roll d4."

-When modifying difficulty, it's recommended, that level is used where the level is typically the sides of the die divided by 2 ([.d20](twenty-sided die) is the exception): "You reduce the d20 by 1 level, making it a d12 (level 6)."
-Probability is 1 in the number of sides on the die; also represented as 1/10 or 10 percent.
-The human-friendly names (or derivations of them) are rarely used in game; usually as reference.
+When adjusting difficulty, it's recommended, that level is used where the level is typically the sides of the die divided by 2; a difficulty 4 has a level of 2 - the exception is a [.d20](twenty-sided die) being the exception, which has a difficulty level of 7: "You reduce the d20 by 1 level, making it a d12 (level 6)."

+Success probability is 1 in the number of sides on the die; also represented as 1/10 or 10 percent.

+Human-friendly names (or derivations of them) are rarely used in game; usually as reference.

 |Sides       |Level |Success probability |Human-friendly   |
 |:----------:|:----:|:------------------:|:----------------|